rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ### Themes

 Oh My ZSH offers a lot of themes.
 I found one that I really like called duellj.
+To install it, Open the .zshrc file using:
-To install it change the ZSH-THEME line to:
+`nano ~/.zshrc` or `gnome-text-editor ~/.zshrc` and change the ZSH-THEME line to:
 ZSH_THEME="duellj"

 I also like “amuse”.
 It’s similar to duellj but doesn’t put the username/machine name in the terminal.
 Since I’m on my personal laptop I don’t need that information.
 To use “amuse”